New Hippolytushoef pumping station

-In 2025 we will replace pumping station Hippolytushoef on Lonjeweg south of Hippolytushoef.
-The current pumping station from the year 1929 (pumps were replaced in 1972) is at the end of its technical lifespan.
+In 2025, we will replace the Hippolytushoef pumping station on Lonjeweg, south of Hippolytushoef.
+The current pumping station, which dates from 1929 (the pumps were replaced in 1972), has reached the end of its technical lifespan.
 A new pumping station with the same capacity of 80m3/minute(2x40m3/min.) will be built east of the existing pumping station.

 Current situation

 The Hippolytushoeverkoog originally had its own mill.
-This was in poor condition in 1893, after which it was decided to connect the koog to the Waard Nieuwland polder via a culvert and to make use of the drainage of this polder.
+In 1893, this mill was in poor condition, so it was decided to connect the koog to the Waard Nieuwland polder via a culvert and to use the drainage system of this polder.
 When the island was to be connected to the electricity grid in the fall of 1920, it was decided to have an electric pumping station built.
-This intention was delayed because of the very high cost of laying a power cable.
-With the Zuiderzee Works, power supply was no longer a problem, and on April 27, 1928, it was decided to build an electric pumping station.
-The new pumping station was equipped with two vertical screw pumps, and had a capacity of 70m3 per minute.
+This plan was delayed due to the very high costs of laying a power cable.
+With the Zuiderzee Works, the power supply was no longer a problem and on April 27, 1928, it was decided to build an electric pumping station.
+The new pumping station was equipped with two vertical screw pumps and had a capacity of 70m3 per minute.

 Desired situation

-The pumping station is at the end of its technical lifespan.
-That is why new construction was chosen.
+The pumping station has reached the end of its technical lifespan.
+That is why the decision was made to build a new one.
 Given the limited space between the water and the monumental Wierdijk, it is necessary to demolish the old building.
-This leaves the site accessible for maintenance equipment and an emergency pump.
+This will keep the site accessible for maintenance equipment and an emergency pump.

-The pumping station is located at the end of the dead-end Lonjeweg against the monumental Wierdijk.
+The pumping station is located at the end of the dead-end Lonjeweg road, next to the monumental Wierdijk.

 Who do we work with?

-It was agreed with the Province of North Holland how best to fit this project into the monumental surroundings.
-Together with the Forestry Commission we discussed how to take into account the presence of a rare plant in the area, the Tengere Thistle.
+The Province of North Holland has been consulted on how this project can best be integrated into the monumental surroundings.
+Together with Staatsbosbeheer (the Dutch Forestry Commission), discussions have been held on how to take into account the presence of a rare plant in the area, the slender thistle.

-We expect to put the construction of this pumping station, along with that of a new P. van der Sterr pumping station in the Waardpolder, out to tender in the spring of 2025, with construction to be completed in 2026.
+We expect to start construction of this pumping station, together with that of the new P. van der Sterr pumping station in the Waardpolder, in mid-2025, with construction due to be completed in 2026.

 Want to know more?